 Audit-Related Fees in both years consisted of fees for financial and tax due diligence assistance related to acquisition and disposition activity, employee benefit plan audits, advice regarding the application of generally accepted accounting principles to proposed transactions, special reports pursuant to agreed-upon procedures, contractually required audits and compliance assessments.
 Audit-Related Fees in 2013 and 2012 also included services related to our discontinued operations, including due diligence and carve-out audits.
-Total Audit-Related Fees related to operations, 12013 and 2012 were \$1,734,000 and \$9,652,000, respectively.
+Total Audit-Related Fees related to services for our discontinued operations in 2013 and 2012 were \$1,734,000 and \$9,652,000, respectively.
 The decrease in Audit-Related Fees was due to a decrease in transactional activity during 2013.
 Under contractual requirements, \$1,486,000 and \$1,828,000 of fees were reimbursed by third parties in 2013 and 2012, respectively.